OrbotixInc/spree_fulfillment/README.md

-SpreeFulfillment is a spree extension to do fulfillment processing viawhen a shipment becomes ready.
+SpreeFulfillment is a spree extension to do fulfillment processing when a shipment becomes ready.

 This Gem has been forked from the original by wimm, to allow intergration with AtLast Fullfillment INC, as well as updates and improvements.
 While an attempt will be made to maintain the functionality with Amazon no promises are made.

+This Gem will suport only versions of Spree 1.0.0 and greater.

 Adds a state to the Shipment state machine called 'fulfilling' which acts as the transition between 'ready' and 'shipped'.
 When a shipment is